Did Bob Dylan really give an ordinary London couple the surprise of their lives? Tony Barrell heard the story from a reliable source

-Back in 1997 I had a conversation with Dave Stewart of Eurythmics, and the subject of Bob Dylan came up.
+Back in June 1997 I had a conversation with Dave Stewart of Eurythmics, and the subject of Bob Dylan came up.
 Dave had collaborated musically with Bob, off and on, since the mid-1980s, and he gave me the funniest story I’ve ever heard about him.

-A woman answered the door and beheld the famous personage in front of her, the great poet of popular music, at which point Bob Dylan mentioned that he’d come to see Dave, who was expecting him.
+The tale began with the American legend coming to London to meet Dave on his home patch for the first time.
+Dave lived in Randolph Avenue in Maida Vale and he had given Bob his address, and after Bob landed at Heathrow Airport he apparently relayed the address to the driver of a taxi.
+But somehow, instead of arriving at Dave’s house, Bob ended up in a road with a similar name – which could have been Randolph Crescent, Randolph Mews, or plain old Randolph Road.
+He knocked on a door (or rang the bell) at a house there – possibly the correct number in the wrong street.
+A woman opened the door and beheld the famous personage in front of her, the great poet of popular music, at which point Bob Dylan mentioned that he’d come to see Dave, who was expecting him.
 It so happened that the woman’s husband was called Dave, and she replied that he was out at the moment but was expected back quite soon.
 Perhaps the visitor wouldn’t mind coming in for a cup of tea so he could await Dave’s return?

 The penny dropped and she realised who was sitting before her in her house – especially as her husband was a Bob Dylan fan

 Bob accepted, walked in and sat down.
 Being American, and the author of the song ‘One More Cup Of Coffee’ (on the Desire album), he might have asked for coffee rather than tea to accompany the Ginger Nuts and Jammie Dodgers that the woman kindly proffered.
-At some point, the penny dropped and she realised exactly who was sitting before her in her modest house in Crouch End – especially as her husband was a Bob Dylan fan.
+At some point, the penny dropped and she realised exactly who was sitting before her in her modest house in Maida Vale – especially as her husband was a Bob Dylan fan.

 Bob Dylan would amble around Crouch End during his studio downtime and confuse the local estate agents

-Later I heard that a Crouch End resident had opened her door one day to discover another talented American in front of her: the actress Gillian Anderson, before her success with The X-Files.
-When I interviewed Gillian in 2005, she revealed that she had knocked on the door of 19 Rosebery Gardens and asked the woman living there if she could look round the house, where she had spent part of her childhood.
+Later I heard that a north London resident had opened her door one day to discover another talented American in front of her: the actress Gillian Anderson, before her success with The X-Files.
+When I interviewed Gillian in 2005, she revealed that she had knocked on the door of 19 Rosebery Gardens, Crouch End, and asked the woman living there if she could look round the house, where she had spent part of her childhood.
 (Although Gillian was born in Chicago, her parents brought her to London as a baby, before taking her back to the States when she was 11.)
 The actress told me that it was an unpleasant business: “She let me in and two things happened.
 One was that she was very disturbed by my presence: it was not a good experience for her to have this stranger in the house.
 Secondly, it was so different than it was when I was growing up; it was quite disturbing.
 It smashed all my childhood ideals of what it was like.”
 We can only imagine the Crouch End woman’s surprise years later, when she saw Gillian hunting aliens on the telly.

-Anyway, I’d love to hear from the couple who met Bob Dylan on that day in 1985.
+Anyway, I’d love to hear from the couple who met Bob Dylan on that day in the 1980s.
 It would be fantastic to record the story from their point of view.
 Maybe they would finally pose for some nice photographs.
 Hey, we might even persuade Bob to come back for a big reunion. ♦

 © 2017 Tony Barrell